Yavuz-Kagan-Yadigar/Gnome-Bluetooth-Codec-Selector-Extension/README.md

-Disclaimer: this extenion is vibe coded.
+Disclaimer: this extenion is coded by AI.
 Adds a Bluetooth codec selector to the GNOME Shell Quick Settings panel.

-## What does it do?

 Queries connected Bluetooth audio devices via the BlueZ D-Bus API, lists supported codecs, and allows you to change the active codec